Header Image

 Ian Roseberry Topping

 I'm from Barnsley in Yorkshire, and my home territory is the Peak District National Park where I've completed loads of day, weekend and longer walks, staying in various pubs and I've also wild camped/slept in many places.
 I've done several official long distance walks (see below), most of them either partly or wholly in Yorkshire.
 For years I've wanted to plan a walk that links the official Yorkshire long distance trails into a circular route, joining the Ways with high peaks in some of the wildest parts of Yorkshire.
 The Wild Yorkshire Way is the result, and I completed the walk bit by bit in late 2017 after about 4 years, filling in the gaps after completing the Pennine Way in 2013, Cleveland Way in 2014, Wolds Way and Coast to Coast Walk in 2015, and the remaining bits in 2016/17.
 In April/May 2019, I completed the entire walk in an anticlockwise direction, in 43 days with 3 rest days.
-There's a few alternative bits to finish off, and a few places I'd like to change following my complete walk.
+There are a few alternative bits to finish off, and a few places I'd like to change following my complete walk.
 You'll work out which bits are missing from the empty photo galleries - funnily enough, they're mostly in my home territory of the Dark Peak!
-Following my epic journey, I subsequently completed the Dales Way in 2019 and the Coast to Coast Walk (again) in 2020.
+Following my epic journey, I subsequently completed the Dales Way in 2019, the Coast to Coast Walk (again) in 2020 and the Offa's Dyke Path in 2024.

 Whether you tackle my walk or not, enjoy your walking and stay safe out on the hills.